MarketTriage

 Do insider buying signals work for all stocks?

-Insider signals are most informative for mid-cap and large-cap equities where insiders have deep operational knowledge.
-For micro-caps, insider buying can be noisy — small absolute dollar amounts and thin liquidity make the signal less reliable.
-Academic research from the Journal of Finance finds the strongest predictive value in companies with market caps above $500 million.
+Insider signals work best for mid-cap and large-cap equities where executives have deep operational knowledge.
+For micro-caps, small dollar amounts and thin liquidity make the signal unreliable.
+Journal of Finance research finds the strongest predictive value above $500 million in market cap.

 How does MarketTriage combine insider signals with other data?